kimjisena/tunza-mazingira-backend/README.md

 # Tunza Mazingira: Climate Change Awareness SMS Campaign

 ## Overview
 The Climate Change Awareness SMS Campaign is a project aimed at raising awareness about climate change and promoting environment conservation through SMS messaging.
-The project is developed as part of the Africa's Talking Hackathon, with a focus on addressing critical environmental challenges in an accessible and impactful way.
+The project is developed as part of the Power Learn Project Hackathon, with a focus on addressing critical environmental challenges in an accessible and impactful way.

 ## Objectives
 The primary objectives of the project are as follows: